Mesothelioma Surgery

 In this radical thoracic surgery, the entire affected lung is removed.
 Parts of the lining of the lung (pleura) and diaphragm are also removed.
 This is an invasive surgery that can be risky for some patients.
 It takes several weeks to recover from.
 Many people have lived long past their prognosis after receiving an EPP.

-• Pleurectomy with Decortication (P/D)
+• Pleurectomy With Decortication (P/D)

-• Cytoreduction with HIPEC
+• Cytoreduction With HIPEC

 This procedure is performed on patients with peritoneal mesothelioma.
 First, doctors remove all visible tumors through cytoreductive surgery.
 Then, they put heated chemotherapy (hyperthermic intraperitoneal chemotherapy) inside the abdominal cavity, which helps kill off any remaining cancer cells.
 Some people who have had this type of surgery have lived 5 years or more.